POETRY FORMS AND TERMINOLOGY

 Acrostics

 Excellent discussion and illustration of the single, double, and triple acrostic.
-Written by Smitha Chakravarthula on the Poetic Nest site.
+Written by Smitha Chakravarthula.

 Ballad